bab-bdn/Deep_Learning_project/README.md

 # Deep_Learning_project

-" In this repo , you will find every DP project, I worked on."
+ In this repo , you will find every DP project, I worked on.